srobinson0586/ttg-basic/1-python-programming/1.08_competency_1_fizzbuzz/README.md

 FizzBuzz is a program that prints numbers from 1 to a given limit, replacing multiples of 3 with "Fizz," multiples of 5 with "Buzz," and multiples of both 3 and 5 with "FizzBuzz."

-You will make use of a variable called `limit` that is already created for you.
+At the top of your prgram, define a integer called `limit`.
 This variable determines how many numbers will be printed.
-You should use a loop to iterate from 1 to the given `limit`.
+You should use a loop to iterate from 1 to the value of `limit`.
+For final testing and submission, `limit` should be set to `100`.

 For each number, the program should check if it's a multiple of both 3 and 5.
 If so, you should print "FizzBuzz."